colttylerwilson/gpt-crawler-outline/README.md

 # GPT Crawler <!-- omit from toc -->

-Crawl a site to generate knowledge files to create your own custom GPT from one or multiple URLs
+Crawl an Outline site to generate knowledge files to create your own custom GPT from one or multiple URLs

 ![Gif showing the crawl run](https://github.com/BuilderIO/gpt-crawler/assets/844291/feb8763a-152b-4708-9c92-013b5c70d2f2)